syseleven/grav-docs-syseleven-stack/user/pages/04.Reference/08.network/02.lbaas/docs.en.md

 Your application must support the PROXY protocol.
 It is possible to add a reverse proxy like nginx between your application and the Octavia loadbalancer to add PROXY support.
 The nginx documentation provides a how-to for [receiving the proxy protocol](https://docs.nginx.com/nginx/admin-guide/load-balancer/using-proxy-protocol/).

+There is a [tutorial](https://docs.syseleven.de/metakube/de/tutorials/how-to-use-the-proxy-protocol) covering the process of configuring the PROXY protocol for nginx in MetaKube.

 ### Distribution strategies

 The distribution strategy controls how the load balancer chooses its backend.